Defense Support Program: History

 The numerous improvement projects have enabled DSP to provide accurate, reliable data in the face of evolving missile threats.
 On-station sensor reliability has provided uninterrupted service well past their design lifetime.
 Recent technological improvements in sensor design include above-the-horizon capability and improved resolution.
 Increased on-board signal-processing capability improves clutter rejection.
 Enhanced reliability and survivability improvements were also incorporated.

 The 23rd, and last DSP satellite (DSP-23) was scheduled to be launched on 1 April 2007, aboard a Delta IV Heavy rocket, but the launch was postponed until mid-August 2007 after two structural cracks were found in the metal launch table at pad 37B, caused by a fuel leak during testing.
 Further delays forced the launch back to 11 November 2007, when the satellite launched at 01:50:00 UTC (20:50 EST on 10 November).
 This satellite died in space sometime during 2008, for reasons unknown.
 It is now adrift in geosynchronous orbit and remains a potential hazard to other craft.

 The Department of Defense sent a MiTEx spacecraft to inspect DSP 23 sometime in 2008.

 Another DSP satellite was lost in 1999, DSP-19, after its Inertial Upper Stage failed following launch from a Titan 4B booster.
 DSP-19 was a USAF Defense Support Program missile early warning satellite equipped with an infrared telescope to detect rocket launches.
 The Titan 4B rocket placed the IUS upper stages and payload into a 188 km x 718 km x 28.6° parking orbit.
 The first stage on the IUS burned at 18:14 GMT and put the second stage and payload into a geosynchronous transfer orbit.
 The IUS second stage fired at 23:34 GMT.
 However, the two stages of the IUS failed to separate completely.
 At least one connector remained attached.
 This meant the second stage motor nozzle did not extend properly.
 When the stage fired, the vehicle tumbled during the burn and the satellite was left out of control in a useless orbit.

-The project was originally to have had 25 satellites, but the last two have been canceled, mainly due to SBIRS.
-DSP satellites have been replaced by the Space-Based Infrared System (SBIRS) satellites.
+The project was originally to have had 25 satellites, but the last two have been canceled, mainly due to Space-Based Infrared System (SBIRS) satellites, which have been replacing DSP satellites.

 There were five major improvement programs on the 23 satellites: